Genetic Counseling and Testing

 All cancer is caused by changes in our genes, but not all cancer is hereditary.
 Genes are pieces of DNA, and each gene has a specific job in our bodies.
 For example, we have genes that control eye color, hair color, and height.
 Additionally, we have other genes that protect us from developing cancer.
 When these genes have a mutation (a change in the DNA), they can no longer do their job properly and cannot protect us against developing cancer as well as they did before.
 As a result, cancer is more likely to occur, but it is not guaranteed.

 Everyone gets two copies of each gene: one from mom and one from dad.
 People with hereditary cancer syndromes were born with a mutation in one of these copies, so the mutation is in every cell of their bodies.
 However, people with sporadic cancer were not born with a mutation.
-At the University Genetics – Oncology Clinic, we try to find out whether a person has a hereditary cancer syndrome by seeing if they have a genetic mutation in every cell of the body, including their blood.
+The purpose of genetic testing is to determine if a person has a hereditary cancer syndrome by seeing if they have a genetic mutation in every cell of the body, including their blood.
 This is determined by doing a blood test.
 A person with a hereditary cancer syndrome has an increased chance to develop certain cancers, depending on which gene has a mutation.

 Additionally, if a person has a genetic mutation in every cell of their bodies, this means it will be in their sperm or eggs as well.
 Therefore, people who have hereditary cancer mutations have a 50% chance of passing the mutation along to each of their children.
 As a result, these children may also be at an increased risk to develop cancer throughout their lifetimes.